Not your keys - Not your bitcoin.

 Wallet Apps

 Bitcoin wallet apps are the most popular and convenient method to your Bitcoin, with effortless ease and simplicity you can transact with Bitcoin, Lightning or both.
-These are not recommended for large amounts as they can be hacked or withdrawn from the App Store at a moments notice.
+These are not recommended for large amounts as they can be hacked or withdrawn from App Stores at a moments notice.

 Here's some of the best wallet apps.
 This is a rapidly evolving space, functionality is being added and improved all the time so please refer to their websites for the most up to date info.